 Nostalgia was this movie’s biggest strength and the filmmakers knew it.
 We saw a lot of iconic firsts in the movie and all were a joy to finally see on-screen.
 I felt like the filmmakers sacrificed the plot in order to deliver a heavy dose of nostalgia, but that did not mean that the nostalgia was not fun to see.
 Donald Glover did a great job personifying Lando Calrissian, and it was cool to finally see the events that led to Han getting his hands on the keys to the Millenium Falcon.
 The most satisfying dose of nostalgia, however, was the meeting between Han Solo and Chewbacca.

 Con: Beckett (-3pts)

 I always like seeing Woody Harrelson pop up in movies.
 He has the screen presence and the talent that makes him captivating to watch.
 However, much like Emilia Clarke and Qi’ra, I though Beckett was a one-dimensional character that ended up being little more than a plot device for this story.
 This movie was able to cram the introduction of Lando, Chewbacca, and the Millenium Falcon into the story, but the filmmakers did not have room to explain much more of Han Solo’s character.
 Beckett was their solution, as he was used as a plot device to explain every other iconic trait of Han Solo.

-Beckett was an outlaw with trust issues, he was a bit of a gunslinger, and he was always looking for a way to make some money to pay-off the crime lord to whom he owns money.
+Beckett was an outlaw with trust issues, he was a bit of a gunslinger, and he was always looking for a way to make some money to pay off the crime lord to whom he owes money.
 Does any of that sound familiar?
 He was basically Han Solo before Han Solo was Han Solo.
 Beckett was just a one-dimensional character that felt forced into the story to explain all of Han’s characteristics.
 Rather than focus on telling a good story, the filmmakers were too concerned with checking items off of a figurative Han Solo checklist.
 I liked Woody Harrelson's presence in the movie, but his character was surrounded by lazy writing.